Mark Dery

-Mark Dery (born December 24, 1959) is an American author, lecturer and cultural critic.
-An early observer and critic of online culture, he helped to popularize the term 'culture jamming' and is generally credited with having coined the term 'Afrofuturism' in his essay "Black to the Future" in the anthology Flame Wars: The Discourse of Cyberculture.
+Mark Dery (born December 24, 1959) is an American writer, lecturer and cultural critic.
+An early observer and critic of online culture, he helped to popularize the term "culture jamming" and is generally credited with having coined the term "Afrofuturism" in his essay "Black to the Future" in the anthology Flame Wars: The Discourse of Cyberculture.
 He writes about media and visual culture, especially fringe elements of culture for a wide variety of publications, from Rolling Stone to BoingBoing.

-Early life and education
+Early life

 Dery was born in Boston, Massachusetts.
 He grew up in Chula Vista, California.
 He earned a B.A. from Occidental College in 1982.
 He is of Anglo-Irish-Scottish descent with some distant French ancestry.

 Teaching

 From 2001 to 2009, Dery taught media criticism, literary journalism, and the essay in the Department of Journalism at New York University.

 In January 2000, he was appointed Chancellor's Distinguished Fellow at the University of California, Irvine.
 In the summer of 2009, he was a scholar in residence at the American Academy in Rome, Italy.
 In 2017, he taught "Dark Aesthetics" (the Gothic, the Grotesque, the Uncanny, the Abject, and other transgressive aesthetics) at Yale University.